rlabrecque/Steamworks.NET-Docs/index.md

 ## Features

-Steamworks.NET was designed to follow as close to the native Valve provided C++ API as possible and now boasts 100% coverage of the native Steamworks API across all interfaces!
+Steamworks.NET was designed to follow as close to the native Valve provided C++ API as possible and boasts 100% coverage of the native Steamworks API across all interfaces!

 ### Stats & Achievements
 Utilizing Steamworks Stats and Achievements API provides an easy and effective method of storing persistent gameplay stats and roaming Achievements.